Podcast - Latest Episode

 738. Scorpions / Love at First Sting.
 1984.
 5/5

-"I'm Leaving You" deals with the teen angst (though, maybe surprisingly from the male perspective - I never had this when I was a teenager...), rolling in with a guitar lick to a simple chorus, leading into Matthias' brilliant liquid guitar solo.
-After this comes the no doubt autobiographical "Coming Home", with a beautiful understated beginning then blazing into the heart of the song with lungs pumping and guitars sizzling.
+"I'm Leaving You" deals with the teen angst (though, maybe surprisingly from the male perspective, again perhaps only surprisingly because I never had to worry about this sort of thing when I was a teenager), rolling in with a guitar lick to a simple chorus, and then leading into Matthias' brilliant liquid guitar solo.
+Another great Scorpions track that transcends hard rock and rock balladry.
+After this comes the no doubt autobiographical "Coming Home", with a beautifully understated beginning before crashing in with the whole band on fire immediately, then blazing into the heart of the song with lungs pumping and guitars sizzling.
+“The Same Thrill” continues the fast pace of the album, with Klaus’s over the top vocals leading the charge and charging the pace of the song with unbounded joy.
+It is a fantastic first side to the album, one that is hard to top in the Scorpions discography.

 The closer is a creeper, in a similar vein to Lovedrive's closing number "Holiday".
 Yes, it is a slow track, in essence a power ballad.
 And yes, for the most part I believe you can take your power ballads and shove them up your... shirt.
-But this is a rarity, one of those power ballads that is written and performed so well in the context of the album that you can' help but like it.
-For a star, it doesn't stop the momentum of the album, because they hold it back to the end, after they have finished ripping out your senses with their awesome tracks.
+But this is a rarity, one of those power ballads that is written and performed so well in the context of the album that you can't help but like it.
+For a start, it doesn't stop the momentum of the album, because they hold it back to the end, after they have finished ripping out your senses with their awesome tracks.
 As a result, it fits in perfectly, and ends the album in amazement of Klaus's vocal range and Rudolph's great solo to the fade out.
 So, on this occasion, it is a worthy addition.
+And again is yet another example of a song written and performed by this band that can transcend all areas of the fan base and not disappoint any of them.

 Klaus Meine's vocals are absolutely magnificent throughout this album.
 From the opening strains of "Out on the streets!..." from "Bad Boys Running Wild" he nails it immediately.
 His anthemic triumph in "Rock You Like a Hurricane" and "Coming Home".
 His soulful crooning in "Still Loving You".
 His vocal performance on this album is quite possibly the finest in his tenure.
 He has to find every range, and every emotion, and he does so with aplomb.
 Matthias Jabs and Rudolph Schenker are again superb on guitars, combining brilliantly throughout, and trading lead duties on different songs along the way.